 Many types of jewelry made even today started as functional items.
 Pins and brooches arise from the clasps that hold the clothes together.

 Rings and pendants were uses for early signs, symbols of identity, rank, and authority.
 The earliest known inventions history of jewelry date back to about 25,000 years ago.
 This simple necklace made out of fish bones was found in a cave in Monaco.

 Taking care of your body can be just as important as the needs you take care of.
 Awareness of self-esteem and self-respect is not a concern, so being relevant also reflects the need.

 What does Jewellery symbolize?

-In Indian culture jewelries plays a symbolic role.
-They have their own ethnic and spiritual meaning especially in weddings.
+In Indian culture pieces of jewelry play a symbolic role.
+They have their own ethnic and spiritual meaning, especially at weddings.
 The pieces of jewelry worn by the bride indicate that she will be part of her husband’s extend family.

 She is part of a purification ritual as she becomes a part of the groom’s own extended family.
 The Indians value a wide range of bridal jewelry.
 The nuances of these jewelry ornaments are heavy, they play a big role in the family heritage and ornaments.

 So before giving jewelry to the bride.
 The family usually makes sure they are heavier with a more pronounced design.